 The impact of simulating the minimum wage regulations is presented in Table 4.11.
-Adjustments for the minimum wage increase only the total social assistance by 1% per year for all the examined years.
-For all the other indicator, the impact is less than 0.5%.
+Adjustments for the minimum wage decrease the disposable income by 1%, the simulated taxes with 4%, and overestimates the total social assistance with 16%, for 2016.
+For all the other indicator, the impact is less than 0.2%.